Lyinggod/FFG-Star-Wars-Extra-Fields/README.md

 # FFG-Star-Wars-Extra-Field
 This is a module for the FFG Star Wars system for foundry.

+This module was written with AI as I am not much of programmer.

 It allows for adding of additional fields to actors, placed below the derived values.

 <img src="https://github.com/user-attachments/assets/91f36c04-50cc-4a4a-b932-68ba08b000de" width="500">